TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 ### Data Generation
 Multivariate time series are synthesized by concatenating blocks where each feature is a separate fractional Brownian motion (FBM) series, which is a nonstationary zero‑mean Gaussian process.
-This was done via the Davies-Harte method, which is characterized by a target HE to control long‑range dependence, allowing the creation of series with a wide range of values for this metric.
+This was done via the Davies-Harte method (Davies, Harte; 1987), which is characterized by a target HE to control long‑range dependence, allowing the creation of and sampling from series with a wide range of values for this metric.
 The mean and variance of the block are then set to different values per feature and change between each consecutive block to induce nonstationarity based on another FBM sequence that gets passed through a sine to introduce nonlinearity and control amplitude.
 Based on the dataset index, its generated series progressively include fewer unique blocks with tiling enforcing a fixed length, which slowly decreases the maximum possible LZC value.
 Sequences are then randomly shuffled and representative sequences are selected via 3D binning in the space of LZC, HE, and HFD.